gephi/gexf/specs/1.3.1/README.md

 We propose to create plural version of viz attributes: `viz:colors`, `viz:sizes`, `viz:positions`, `viz:thicknesses`.
 Those tag will host the dynamic definitions of viz attributes.

-We propose to include those into the the attributes definition in order to:
+We propose to include those into the the attribute(s) definitions in order to:

 - set the rule globally for the graph
 - reuse the node/edge class attribute already set in the attributes
-- impose to have only one plural viz attributes set by node/edge attributes definition
+- nest the scale definition inside the corresponding attribute definition

 To represent the dynamic definitions of viz attributes we need to define: